mziru/keyword-data-explorer/README.md

 <img src="https://github.com/mziru/movie-keyword-data-explorer/blob/master/readme%20images/heatmap.png?raw=true" width="600">

-Before training a model, the app does some lightweight language processing and displays a word cloud, which shows the relative frequencies of words across all of the movie synopses (and validates, in this case, that 'alien' appears most frequently.)
+Before training a model, the app does some initial language processing and displays a word cloud, which shows the relative frequencies of words across all of the movie synopses (and validates, in this case, that 'alien' appears most frequently.)

 <img src="https://github.com/mziru/movie-keyword-data-explorer/blob/master/readme%20images/word_cloud.png?raw=true" width="600">